 A sell-side securities research analyst will tell you whether you should buy, sell or hold a particular stock.
-These sell-side securities research analysts are appointed by investment banking firms for giving advice to customers.
+These sell-side securities research analysts are appointed by investment banking firms to advise customers.

 Let’s see.
-I will briefly point out 3 secrets of sell-side securities research analysts to you in this article.
-The analysts won’t even let you on these so read and remember these.
+In this article, I will briefly point out 3 secrets of sell-side securities research analysts.
+The analysts won’t even let you on these, so read and remember.

 1. Sell-side doesn’t prioritize individual investors.

-This is a shocking and bitter truth but it is the way it is.
-As individual investors, you expect the equity researchers to treat you equally, at par with big-shot investors but you aren't.
+This is a shocking and bitter truth, but it is how it is.
+As individual investors, you expect equity researchers to treat you equally, at par with big-shot investors, but you aren’t.

-Equity researches aren't carried out with the purpose of helping out individual investors.
+Equity research isn’t carried out with the purpose of helping out individual investors.
 In fact, an individual investor is the last thing on the mind of an analyst while conducting research.

 2. The stock depends on the statements of the analyst.

-When you buy or sell a stock, it is always on the recommendation of the research analyst, right?
-Therefore, when an analyst rates the stock a ‘sell’, those who follow his or her advice, sell the stock almost instantly.
+When you buy or sell a stock, it is always on the research analyst’s recommendation, right?
+Therefore, when an analyst rates the stock as a ‘sell,’ those who follow his or her advice sell the stock almost instantly.

 This obviously results in a fall in the prices of these stocks.